Uber hid hack that exposed data of 57 million users and drivers

 Dara Khosrowshahi, Uber's new CEO, and the company said in a trio of statements that he learned of the breach "recently," but the company had discovered it in November 2016.
 Uber paid $100,000 for the data thieves to delete the information at the time.

-The data was stored on a cloud service, and "two individuals outside the company" accessed and downloaded the information, he said.
+The data was stored on an Amazon Web Services cloud account, and "two individuals outside the company" accessed and downloaded the information, he said.
 The company believes the data has since been deleted, he added, and there are no signs of fraud stemming from the breach.

 The company now believes it had a legal obligation to disclose the breach.